arpanneupane19/youtube-clone/README.md

 This is a YouTube clone (frontend) using the React framework.
-I used this tutorial for the header and sidebar: https://www.youtube.com/watch?v=NT299zIk2JY&t=10099s Created everything else in my own.
+I used this tutorial for the header and sidebar: https://www.youtube.com/watch?v=NT299zIk2JY&t=10099s Created everything else on my own.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).